hazelcast/hazelcast-csharp-client/doc/dev/doc/migratingFrom3.md

 For instance, the low-level networking stack now relies on Microsoft's high-performance [System.IO.Pipelines](https://docs.microsoft.com/en-us/dotnet/standard/io/pipelines) which also powers the Kestrel web server.
 It is constantly improved, and is the foundation of all high-performance networking in modern .NET.

 Unfortunately, the move from synchronous to asynchronous coding patterns impacts the client API in large ways.
 Although the Hazelcast *concepts* have not changed, they are exposed in a quite different API.
-This document proposes to introduce you to the new API and serve as a companion on your migration path.
+This document proposes to introduce you to the new API and serve as a companion on your migration path from version 3 to more recent versions (as of this writing, version 5).

 ## Configuring a client instance